-In this post we will show you three ways to reveal passwords easily in your browser and even copy it.
+In this post we will show you three ways to reveal passwords easily in your browser and even copy them.

-Warning: passwords are hidden to ensure it doesn’t get stolen by someone standing behind you.
-So before you reveal your password using one of the methods below, make sure no one is standing near you who could take a peek (this also includes the person peeking from the window behind you).
+Warning: passwords are hidden to ensure they don’t get stolen by someone standing behind you.
+Before you reveal your password using one of the methods below, make sure no one is standing near you who could take a peek.
+(This also includes the person peeking from the window behind you)